bykaj/site/content/guides/igpu-passthrough/overview/index.md

 showReadingTime: true
 ---
 ## Overview
-Let's face it: GPUs are too valueable to leave idle.
+Let's face it: GPUs are too valuable to leave idle.
 This guide shows you how to squeeze every drop of performance from your Intel iGPU by sharing it across your entire virtualization stack – from [Proxmox VE](https://www.proxmox.com/) host to Kubernetes pods.
 Your media servers will thank you, your power bill will love you, and yes, you'll still have a console to admire your work.
 Just don't expect to train your next AI model with this setup – leave those workloads to the big GPUs.

 What we're trying to accomplish:
 {{< mermaid >}}